What Is Eel Sauce On Sushi

 The Rise of Vegan Eel Sauce

 With the increasing popularity of veganism and plant-based diets, there's a growing demand for vegan alternatives to traditional ingredients.
-Vegan eel sauce aims to replicate the flavor and texture of traditional eel sauce without using any animal products.
+That said, vegan eel sauce aims to replicate the flavor and texture of traditional eel sauce without using any animal products.
 These vegan versions typically rely on ingredients like mushrooms, seaweed, and vegetable broths to provide the umami flavor, while using a combination of soy sauce, mirin, and sugar for the sweet and savory base.

 Healthier Options and Reduced Sodium

 As consumers become more health-conscious, there's a trend towards healthier versions of popular sauces.
-Reduced-sodium eel sauce options are becoming more readily available, catering to individuals who are watching their salt intake.
+Also, reduced-sodium eel sauce options are becoming more readily available, catering to individuals who are watching their salt intake.
 These variations typically use lower-sodium soy sauce or employ techniques to reduce the overall sodium content without sacrificing flavor.

 Gourmet and Artisanal Eel Sauces